sciai-lab/mutex-watershed/README.md

 and run the `isbi_experiments` script:
 `python isbi_experiments.py /path/to/raw.h5 /path/to/affinities.h5 /path/to/res_folder --algorithms mws`

+You will need vigra as additional dependency:
+`conda install -c conda-forge vigra`

 You can also reproduce the baseline results by specifying further algorithms.
 Note that most of these will need the https://github.com/constantinpape/cremi_tools repository and further dependencies specified there.

-You can find the data used in the paper in `data/isbi`.
+You can obtain the data from:
+TODO link.

 BSD Experiments